sdhutchins/gbs-guide/docs/resources/housing.md

 ## RentMonster

-All UAB students can utilize [RentMonster](https://rentmonster.net/) for free for help finding an apartment.
+All UAB students can utilize [RentMonster](https://rentmonster.net/) for FREE for help finding an apartment.